 - Tough build reduces 3.5t payload

 The Iveco Daily is not like other large vans.
 For instead of an all-in-one structure, it uses a separate chassis with a body bolted on top, just as it has done since it was first introduced in 1978.
-This means that even this third-generation Daily, on sale since 2014, is more closely related to trucks than to any rival van model.
+This means that even this third-generation Daily on sale in 2021 is more closely related to trucks than to any rival van model.

-This inclination comes from Iveco’s background as a truck manufacturer.
-The advantages to this design are strength and toughness – the Daily is available with gross vehicle weight (GVW) ratings up to 7.2 tonnes, far in excess of any other large van can offer.
+So although this Daily was launched in 2014 and thoroughly updated in 2019, with more improvements in 2021, Iveco has stuck to this engineering solution, which draws on its background as a truck manufacturer.
+The advantages are strength and toughness – the Daily is available with gross vehicle weight (GVW) ratings up to 7.2 tonnes, far in excess of any other large van.

-In fact, in this guise, its closest competitors are light trucks.
+At its highest gross vehicle weights, the Daily's closest competitors are light trucks.
 Yet since the Daily still has the driving position and sizing of a van, it is potentially much more city-centre friendly.
-Certainly you’ll find it’s easier to spot cyclists from the cab, for example.

-At the same time, the Daily’s structure also allows for some absolutely enormous body variants – particularly in terms of length.
-So if you need maximum space and some particularly high payload options it’s well-worth considering.
+At the same time, the Daily’s structure allows for some absolutely enormous body variants – particularly in terms of length.
+So if you need maximum space and some particularly high payload options, it’s well worth considering.
 The separate chassis makes it very capable in heavy-duty towing use, too.

 To take advantage of the higher GVWs, however, you’ll need to have a suitable driving licence; those with regular car driving licences are restricted to a 3.5-tonne GVW maximum – at which point the Daily’s very strength becomes a weakness.

 Which is to say the tough build is so comparatively heavy that the available payload on a 3.5t GVW Daily is likely to be less than on any equivalent rival.
 This despite the current version being considerably lighter in build than previous generations.